College of Education, Health and Aviation Administration

 Phone: (405) 744-6779

-Koch joined the faculty at OSU in 2008 and serves as an Associate Professor in counseling and counseling psychology.
-She has served as training director for the American Psychological Association-accredited counseling psychology program.
-Dr. Koch also received the University’s Advising Excellence Award, recognizing her work with graduate students, in 2014 and was honored with the OSU Outstanding Faculty Member of the Year Award at the President’s Leadership and Service Recognition Ceremony in May 2016.
+Dr. Koch joined the faculty at OSU in 2008 and serves as an Associate Professor in Counseling and Counseling Psychology.
+She has served as Training Director for the American Psychological Association-accredited counseling psychology program.
+Dr. Koch received the University’s Advising Excellence Award, recognizing her work with graduate students, in 2014 and was honored with the OSU Outstanding Faculty Member of the Year Award at the President’s Leadership and Service Recognition Ceremony in May 2016.
+She received the Regents Distinguished Teaching Award in 2016.
 Dr. Koch was also selected for and completed a Fulbright Specialist project in Mongolia in 2015.

-Koch’s research interests include microaffirmation, faculty multicultural competence, counselor development and training, issues related to diverse populations and prevention in school settings.
+Dr. Koch’s research interests include microaffirmation, international psychology, counselor development and training, and issues related to diverse populations and prevention in school settings.

-School Head, School of Teaching and Curriculum Leadership
+School Head, School of Kinesiology, Applied Health and Recreation